jwilliams25400/Team-Profile-Generator/README.md

 --------------------

 ## Contribute:
-### feel free to send and email an email with any updates regarding better method of collecting and rending information
+### feel free to send an email regarding updates which would enhance repo efficient and/or user capabilities
 --------------------